MauriiiM/CS351-Zombie-House/README.md

 # Read Me

 ---
+## Authors
+### spring 2016
+  * Jeffrey McCall
+  * Atle Olson
+  * Ben Matthews
+### fall 2016
+  * Mauricio Monsivais
+  * Javier Zazueta
+  * almost everything done is worked on already made classes with about 7 new classes and tons of new resources
+---
+  * JAR files may have to be added as libraries (right click on jar in Resources->add to library)
+---
 ## How to Use the Program:
 Entry Point: Main.java
 * Launches a window with buttons:
   * Play Zombie House 3d: Launches the main 3d implementation of the game
-  * Play Zombie House 2d: Launches the supplemental  2d implementation of the game
+  * (DISABLED)Play Zombie House 2d: Launches the supplemental  2d implementation of the game
   * (debug feature) Loading Screen: Takes you to a sample loading scene
   * (debug feature) Game Over: Takes you to the game over scene
   * (debug feature) Win Screen: Takes you to the game win scene